Imtiyaj5791/DevOps-Journey/Important/k8s.md

 # Day 5 — Architecture Revision Questions

 ### Q1.
 Explain Kubernetes architecture and its major components.

+Kubernetes architecture consists of two main parts:

+## Control Plane:-
+The Control Plane manages the cluster state and includes components like

+### API Server:-
-### Q2.
-What is the role of the Kubernetes API Server?
+API Server is the main gatekeeper of Kubernetes.
+To communicate between two Kubernetes resources/components, the communication goes through API Server.
-### Q3.
-What is stored in etcd?
-Q4.
-What is the role of the Scheduler?
+### etcd:-
+etcd is like a database in Kubernetes.
+It stores all the cluster information in key-value format, such as: Nodes, Pods, Deployments.
+### Scheduler:-
+Scheduler decides on which Worker Node the new Pod will run, based on available resources.
-### Q5.
-What does the Controller Manager do?
+### Controller Manager:-
-### Q6.
-What is the role of kubelet?
-### Q7.
-What is kube-proxy responsible for?
-### Q8.
-What is the role of the Container Runtime?
+Controller Manager continuously checks the current and desired state of the cluster.
+If there is any mismatch, it takes action to match the current state with the desired state.

+## Worker Nodes:-
+Worker Nodes are where our application runs and include

+### kubelet:-
+Kubelet is an agent running on every Worker Node.
+Its main job is to make sure all assigned Pods and containers are running properly on that Worker Node.
+### Container runtime :-
+Container Runtime is responsible for creating and running containers inside the Pod.
-### Q9.
+### kube-proxy:-
+kube-proxy manages network traffic and sends Service traffic to the correct Pod.

+# Q2.
 Explain the complete flow when you run: kubectl create deployment nginx --image=nginx from kubectl → API Server → etcd → Scheduler → kubelet → container.

-### Q10.
+When we run a kubectl command, the request first goes to the API Server.
+API Server validates the request and stores the desired state in etcd.
+Scheduler identifies a suitable Worker Node for the Pod.
+After that kubelet on the selected node communicates with the container runtime to pull the image and run the container.

+# Q3.
 A Pod is created but remains Pending.
 Which Kubernetes architecture component is responsible for selecting the node, and how would you troubleshoot it?

-### Q11.
+kube-scheduler is responsible for assigning Pods to Worker Nodes.
+If a Pod is stuck in Pending state, I will first check ****kubectl describe pod**** events to identify the reason.
+Then I will check node resources,  and scheduling constraints to find why the scheduler is unable to assign the Pod

+# Q4.
 What happens when a worker node becomes NotReady?

-Q12.
+# Q05.
 Explain the difference between the Control Plane and Worker Node.

 # 1. Pod Pending